Shared Ownership

 Can I make adaptations / alterations to my Shared Ownership property?

 You should check the terms of your lease.
-You must Rooftop's permission in writing before you make any alterations to your property.
-However, they should not be able to withhold permission unreasonably.
+You must seek Rooftop's permission in writing before you make any alterations to your property.

 Can I take a lodger or sub-let when I own a Shared Ownership property?